Beyon Solutions to acquire Link Development, leading regional provider of software solutions

 “Furthermore, the team members within Link Development are exceptionally skilled and experienced and I am confident that combined with the capabilities that exist across the group, we will deliver great things.”

-Karim Beshara, Managing Partner of A15, also remarked, "On behalf of A15, I want to extend my heartfelt gratitude to the entire Link Development team.
+Karim Beshara, Managing Partner of A15, also remarked "On behalf of A15, I want to extend my heartfelt gratitude to the entire Link Development team for their outstanding achievements over the past years.
 It has truly been an incredible journey, marked by dedication and unwavering commitment to excellence.
+This marks A15's eighth exit, a testament to our consistent track record in helping create outliers and realizing returns through the cycle.
 We firmly believe Beyon Solutions is an excellent strategic fit that will accelerate growth and create significant value.
-We are excited about the company's future prospects and look forward to seeing the combined organizations achieve continued success going forward.”
+We are excited about the company's future prospects and look forward to seeing the combined organization achieve continued success going forward.”

 Link Development CEO, Hesham El Beih stated, “I'm thrilled about the opportunities this acquisition presents for our customers.
 By joining forces with Beyon Solutions, we're not only enhancing our ability to deliver exceptional customer experiences but also expanding our commercial reach into previously untapped regions.
 This strategic move allows us to broaden our solutions footprint, ensuring that we can meet the evolving needs of clients on a global scale, while maintaining a commitment to innovation and excellence.”